 Most acrylic adhesives will bond well to metals.
 MMAs have good adhesion to most plastics.
 New specialty grades even bond polyolefins.

-Surface activated and bead-on-bead types likely have less gap filling ability than the two-component mixed products.
-Keep in mind that the maximum gap fill listed for the two-component mixed adhesives merely indicates the best shear strengths, larger gaps may be filled.
-For the surface activated products, maximum gap fill can be related the depth of cure provided by activating one surface.
+Surface-activated and bead-on-bead types likely have less gap-filling ability than the two-component mixed products.
+Keep in mind that the maximum gap fill listed for the two-component mixed adhesives merely indicates the best shear strengths; you may fill larger gaps with less strength.
+However, for the surface-activated products, maximum gap fill is key.
+If you require more depth of cure, you may need to activate both surfaces.

 There may be several options, so knowing what is preferred is ideal.